Pokeglitch/gb2a/README.md

 _NOTE:_ Even if a routine is the SymFile, the disassembler might parse a portion of it if a to-parse location falls within the routine.

-The disassembly has now way of knowing that it belongs to the routine in the SymFile, since the SymFile only lists the start address.
+The disassembly has no way of knowing that it belongs to the routine in the SymFile, since the SymFile only lists the start address.

 ---